luminus-framework/luminus-template/src/leiningen/new/luminus/core/resources/docs.md

 Request middleware functions are located under the `<<name>>.middleware` namespace.

 This namespace is reserved for any custom middleware for the application.
 Some default middleware is already defined here.

-The two function for organizing the middleware are called `wrap-dev` and `wrap-base`.

-Any middleware that you only wish to run in development mode should be added inside the `wrap-dev` function.
+The middleware is assembled in the `wrap-base` function.

-This middleware will only be invoked when the environment contains the `:dev` key with a truthy value.
+Middleware used for development is placed in the `<<project-ns>>.dev-middleware` namespace found in the `env/dev/clj/` source path.

 ### Here are some links to get started